-How to find the Lagoon and Trifid Nebulae.
-Now go to the spout of the Teapot.
+To find the Lagoon and Trifid nebulae, go to the spout of the Teapot.
 If you are in dark skies and can see the Milky Way streaming up from the horizon, you may notice a black area with two little fuzz balls in it that look like puffs of steam.
 If you are in suburbs or cities, you may notice just a fuzzy star above the spout.
-The fuzzy star or fuzz balls are the Lagoon and Trifid nebulae, or Messier Objects 8 and 20.
-You are seeing two star-forming regions toward the heart of our galaxy.
+The fuzzy star or fuzz balls are the Lagoon and Trifid nebulae, aka M8 and M20.